bxparks/rpn83p/docs/USER_GUIDE.md

 ## Future Enhancements

 There seems to be almost an endless number of features that could go into a calculator app.
-I have grouped them as follows, since my time and energy is
+I have grouped them as follows, since my time and energy are
 limited:

 ### Near Future